ixvu/w4111_wiki/Query-proc.md

 #### Order matters
 -A join B: M + T x M x N
 -B join A: N + T x N x M
-Scan “Outer” once, the first constant
++Scan “Outer” once, the first constant
-Scan Inner multiple times
++Scan Inner multiple times
-If inner is small IO, can fit in memory, then cost is M + N.
++If inner is small IO, can fit in memory, then cost is M + N.
-You have to incur a quadratic cost for implement this join, ideally you want something linear, so we can try indexed nested loops join
++You have to incur a quadratic cost for implement this join, ideally you want something linear, so we can try indexed nested loops join

 ###2.Indexed Nested Loops Join